martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 ~~~
 {: #ex-http2-client-requested title="Reactive Certificate Authentication"}

-A server SHOULD provide certificates for an origin before pushing
+A server SHOULD provide certificates for an origin before pushing resources from
-resources from it.
-If a client receives a `PUSH_PROMISE` referencing an
+it or supplying content referencing the origin.
+If a client receives a
-origin for which it has not yet received the server's certificate, the
+`PUSH_PROMISE` referencing an origin for which it has not yet received the
-client MUST verify the server's possession of an appropriate certificate
+server's certificate, the client MUST verify the server's possession of an
-by sending a `CERTIFICATE_NEEDED` frame on the pushed stream to inform
+appropriate certificate by sending a `CERTIFICATE_NEEDED` frame on the pushed
-the server that progress is blocked until the request is satisfied.
-The
+stream to inform the server that progress is blocked until the request is
-client MUST NOT use the pushed resource until an appropriate certificate
+satisfied.
+The client MUST NOT use the pushed resource until an appropriate
-has been received and validated.
+certificate has been received and validated.

 # Certificates Frames for HTTP/2 {#certs-http2}